pokt-network/poktroll/docusaurus/docs/protocol/tokenomics/token_logic_modules.md

 ### FAQ

-#### Is the application going to endorse the whole global mint amount (Including the supplier share)? <!-- omit in toc -->
+#### Are Applications responsible for endorsing/covering the whole global mint amount? <!-- omit in toc -->

+_tl;dr Yes, for the first version._

-The application `PAYS` the supplier for work done (i.e. Mint=Burn) The application `GETS REIMBURSED` for the inflation (i.e. Global Mint)
+The application `PAYS` the supplier for work done (i.e. Mint=Burn).
+The application `GETS REIMBURSED` for the inflation (i.e. Global Mint).

+This will require staked Applications (sovereign or those managed by Gateways) to periodically "top up" their balances to cover not only the on-chain costs/burn, but also the inflation until it is reimbursed by the DAO/PNF.

-#### Will there be any on-chain enforcement on the way application get reimbursed?
-Or do they just have to trust the DAO to reimburse them? <!-- omit in toc -->
+#### Will there be on-chain enforcement of how Applications get reimbursed? <!-- omit in toc -->

+_tl;dr Unfortunately, no._

-No. They have to trust the DAO/PNF reimburses them.
+They Applications will indeed have to trust the DAO/PNF to reimburse them.

+The following is an example of the approach PNF could take.

+- Assume Application staking by Gateways is permissionless and done.
+- Applications pay on-chain for costs and inflation
+- PNF KYCs Gateways who seek reimbursement.
+- Gateways that don't go through the KYC process cover the cost of inflation out of pocket.
+- A script that retrieves on-chain reimbursement requests will be written that automatically send funds to previously KYCed gateways
+- The script above, and the trust that it'll be maintained, updated and executed relies in the Gateways' trust in the PNF.

-This is similar to how we trust Gateways in Morse not to do self dealing.
+This is similar, in spirit, but still an improvement on top of the trust between Gateways and PNF in Morse today in order to:

+- Get access to the limited supply of Gateway keys
+- Gateways paying the on-chain burn manually

-#### How does this solution scale for sovereign applications?
-Do they have to show face too? <!-- omit in toc -->
+#### How does this solution scale for Sovereign Applications? <!-- omit in toc -->

-Correct.
+Sovereign Applications are no different than Gateway Applications in this respect.

+They are smaller and a much less common use case, but will have to follow the same reimbursement process described above.

+Read more about about their differences and similarities [here](./../../protocol/primitives/gateways.md).

-#### Are we taking into account the resources needed to scale and automate reimbursement?
-(Event reader, tx submission, accounting...) <!-- omit in toc -->
+#### What kind of resources are needed to to scale and automate reimbursement? <!-- omit in toc -->

+This will be a combination of on-chain and off-chain resources (EventReader, TxSubmission, Accounting, etc...).

+In particular:

-- **On-chain**: load testing will show if events take up too much space.
-Unlikely to be an issue relative to proofs.
+- **On-chain**: load testing will show if events take up too much on-chain space.
+This is unlikely to be an issue relative to proofs.
-- **Off-chain**: PNF Directors are aware of the operational overhead this will require and is okay with it.
+- **Off-chain**: PNF Directors are aware and approve of the operational overhead this will require.
+This will require some off-chain scripting to automate the process.